sinisbad123/ReinsCodes/README.md

 ReinsCodes
 ==========

-Collection of Codes in C#, collected from my experience as an ASP.NET Web Developer
+Collection of Codes in C#, JavaScript and HTML5, collected from my experience as an ASP.NET Web Developer in the field of web advertising.

 YOU ARE FREE TO USE THE CODES WITHIN THIS REPOSITORY BUT...
 I SHALL BE NOT LIABLE FOR ANY LOSSES THAT MIGHT RESULT